abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 Other categories
 ---

-We also defined a lot of *categories based on different concepts*, like the ones based on logics/programming languages, but also some "less-serious ones", as for example the color-mixing partial order/category.
+We also defined a lot of *categories based on different concepts*, like the ones based on logics/types, but also some "less-serious ones", as for example the color-mixing partial order/category.

 ![Category of colors](../10_functors/category_color_mixing.svg)